raspiblitz/raspiblitz/README.md

 ## Time Estimate to Set Up a RaspiBlitz

 The RaspiBlitz is optimized for being setup during a workshop at a hackday or conference (see [detailed workshop tutorial](WORKSHOP.md)).
-When it comes fully assembled with an up-to-date synced blockchain, it's possible to have it ready in about 2 to 3 hours - most of it is waiting time.
+When it comes fully assembled with an up-to-date synced blockchain, it's possible to have it ready in about 2 to 3 hours.

 If you start at home ordering the parts from Amazon (see shopping list below) then it's a weekend project with a lot of downloading and syncing time where you can do other stuff while checking on the progress from time to time.